 If you need one-on-one assistance with resumes, applications, job search advice, or other personalized help, please contact the Student Employment Office to set up an appointment.

 Things to Know

 Your user name must be unique.
 If you are bounced back, it may be because your user name has been taken, and you need to try something else.
 Good choices for user names are your name or email address.
-You can use the same user name as you use to log in on to register on-line or other Cabrillo locations.
+You can use the same user name as you use to log in on other Cabrillo locations.

 To use the job board you must be currently enrolled in at least 3 units at Cabrillo.
 You can also use the on-line job board if you have graduated from Cabrillo, transferred to another college after successfully completing 30 units, or have completed 30 units in a specific Career Technical Education program but are not currently enrolled.